 As per Section 148 of the Companies Act 2013 read with Companies (Cost Records andAudit) Rules 2014 M/s Ramanath Iyer & Company Cost Accountants (Firm's MembershipNo.
 000019) have been re-appointed as Cost Auditors for the financial year 2019-20 toconduct cost audit of the accounts maintained by the Company in respect of the variousproducts prescribed under the applicable Cost Audit Rules.
 The remuneration of CostAuditors has been approved by the Board of Directors on the recommendation of AuditCommittee.
 The requisite resolution for ratification of remuneration of Cost Auditors bymembers of the Company has been set out in the Notice of ensuing annual general meeting.The Cost Auditors have certified that their appointment is within the limits of Section141(3)(g) of the Companies Act 2013 and that they are not disqualified from appointmentwithin the meaning of the said Act.

 The Cost Audit Report for the financial year 2017-18 issued by M/s Ramanath Iyer &Company Cost Auditors in respect of the various products prescribed under Cost AuditRules was filed with the Ministry of Corporate Affairs on 23.08.2018.

 Secretarial Auditors and their Report

-M/S Chandrasekaran Associates Company Secretaries have beenre-appointed to conduct the Secretarial Audit of the Company for the financial year2017-18.
-They have confirmed that they are eligible for the said appointment.
+M/s Chandrasekaran Associates Company Secretaries have been re-appointed to conductthe secretarial audit of the Company for the financial year 2019-20.
+They have confirmedthat they are eligible for the said appointment.